 ~ Medical Trial Madness ~

-“The first time I heard about it was while travelling around Australia.
-I had just been working a overnight job in Adelaide where me and my friend had spent a few hours pulling down some plastic sheets that had covered the clothing racks of a department store during a smoke test.
+The first time I heard about it was while travelling around Australia.
+I had just been working an overnight job in Adelaide where me and my friend had spent a few hours pulling down some plastic sheets that covered the clothing racks of a department store during a smoke test.
 Following this highly-skilled work, we were sat in a McDonald’s joint at dawn watching the streets begin to stir with life over a morning coffee and breakfast bagel.
 As we discussed the different ways to make money while backpacking in Australia, a fellow worker on the table beside us interrupted with some friendly advice.

 “Why don’t you guys do one of those human guinea-pig things?” he said, chomping away on a sausage and egg mcmuffin.